devopsacademyau/academy/classes/01class/exercises/c01-git03/nimmi89/README.md

 2. What is the reason for this problem?

-The reason for this size increase is that git tends to cache data in its .git folder as well allowing us to retrieve our files quickly.
+The reason for this size increase is that git tends to cache data in its .git folder as well.This allows us to retrieve our files quickly.

 3. How do you remove something from Git history after it is pushed to the remote repository?
 Which commands would you use?